BearKidsTeam/SMELT/README.md

 Building
 --------
-Building the SDL version of SMELT is only officially tested on debian sid and debian jessie.
+Building the SDL version of SMELT is now officially tested on debian sid, debian jessie and Arch Linux.

 Theoretically the SDL version should work on Windows with little modification :)